yel-wishahy/yel-wishahy/README.md

 - 🌱 I’m currently learning ... new little things every day
 - 🤝 I’m looking to collaborate on ... things that excite me
 - 💬 Ask me about ... robotics, aerosapce, physics, and sci-fi
 - 📫 How to reach me: ...
-[LinkedIn](https://www.linkedin.com/in/yousif-elwishahy/)
+[LinkedIn](https://www.linkedin.com/in/yousif-elwishahy/) or yel.wishahy@gmail.com